jonnydee/deletepageguard/README.md

-# Delete Guard Plugin for DokuWiki
+# Delete Page Guard for DokuWiki

-The **Delete Guard** plugin prevents accidental or intentional deletion of wikipages in your DokuWiki installation by blocking the “empty save” operation when certain pages are protected.
+The **Delete Page Guard** plugin prevents accidental or intentional deletion of wikipages in your DokuWiki installation by blocking the “empty save” operation when certain pages are protected.
 A page is considered for protection when its ID or relative file path matches one or more